mliew21396/remote-work-u2/week-6/README.md

 ## Fetch the curriculum changes!

-It's time to fetch the new curriculum from Devbootcamp/phase-0-unit-2.
-Use [these instructions](https://github.com/Devbootcamp/phase-0-handbook/blob/master/fetching-changes.md) and modify them to use phase-0-unit-2.
+It's time to fetch the new curriculum from Devbootcamp/phase-0-unit-2. **Make sure to check your directory before fetching changes!** Use [these instructions](https://github.com/Devbootcamp/phase-0-handbook/blob/master/fetching-changes.md).
+Change all instances of phase-0-unit-1 to phase-0-unit-2.

 ## Completing the challenges